guilhemmarchand/TA-jira-service-desk-simple-addon/docs/userguide.rst

 By default, the content of the custom fields is parsed to escape and protect any special characters that would potentially lead the JSON data not to be parsed properly.

-In some circumstances, the builtin parser rules may fail to recognise an unexpected custom fields structure, the parsing can be disabled if required:
+In some circumstances, the built-in parser rules may fail to recognize an unexpected custom fields structure, the parsing can be disabled if required:

 .. image:: img/customfields_parsing.png
    :alt: img/customfields_parsing.png